 The connectivity, networking and communication protocols used with these web-enabled devices largely depend on the specific IoT applications deployed.

-IoT can also make use of artificial intelligence (AI) and machine learning to aid in making data collecting processes easier and more dynamic.
+IoT can also use artificial intelligence and machine learning to aid in making data collection processes easier and more dynamic.

 Why is IoT important?

-The internet of things helps people live and work smarter, as well as gain complete control over their lives.
 In addition to offering smart devices to automate homes, IoT is essential to business.
-IoT provides businesses with a real-time look into how their systems really work, delivering insights into everything from the performance of machines to supply chain and logistics operations.
+It provides organizations with a real-time look into how their systems really work, delivering insights into everything from the performance of machines to supply chain and logistics operations.

-IoT enables companies to automate processes and reduce labor costs.
-It also cuts down on waste and improves service delivery, making it less expensive to manufacture and deliver goods, as well as offering transparency into customer transactions.
+IoT enables machines to complete tedious tasks without human intervention.
+Companies can automate processes, reduce labor costs, cut down on waste and improve service delivery.
+IoT helps make it less expensive to manufacture and deliver goods, and offers transparency into customer transactions.

-As such, IoT is one of the most important technologies of everyday life, and it will continue to pick up steam as more businesses realize the potential of connected devices to keep them competitive.
+IoT is one of the most important technologies and it continues to advance as more businesses realize the potential of connected devices to keep them competitive.

 What are the benefits of IoT to organizations?

-The internet of things offers several benefits to organizations.
-Some benefits are industry-specific, and some are applicable across multiple industries.
-Some of the common benefits of IoT enable businesses to:
+IoT offers several benefits to organizations.
+Some benefits are industry-specific and some are applicable across multiple industries.
+Common benefits for businesses include the following:

-IoT encourages companies to rethink the ways they approach their businesses and gives them the tools to improve their business strategies.
+IoT encourages companies to rethink how they approach their businesses and gives them the tools to improve their business strategies.

-Generally, IoT is most abundant in manufacturing, transportation and utility organizations, making use of sensors and other IoT devices; however, it has also found use cases for organizations within the agriculture, infrastructure and home automation industries, leading some organizations toward digital transformation.
+Generally, IoT is most abundant in manufacturing, transportation and utility organizations that use sensors and other IoT devices; however, it also has use cases for organizations within the agriculture, infrastructure and home automation industries, leading some organizations toward digital transformation.

 IoT can benefit farmers in agriculture by making their job easier.
-Sensors can collect data on rainfall, humidity, temperature and soil content, as well as other factors, that would help automate farming techniques.
+Sensors can collect data on rainfall, humidity, temperature and soil content and IoT can help automate farming techniques.

-A home automation business can utilize IoT to monitor and manipulate mechanical and electrical systems in a building.
+A home automation business can use IoT to monitor and manipulate mechanical and electrical systems in a building.
 On a broader scale, smart cities can help citizens reduce waste and energy consumption.

-IoT touches every industry, including businesses within healthcare, finance, retail and manufacturing.
+IoT touches every industry, including healthcare, finance, retail and manufacturing.

 What are the pros and cons of IoT?